-In order to understand what a marketing campaign is, here are a couple key definitions you need to know before we get started.
-Both definitions are essential to move forward in creating a successful effort.
+In order to understand what a marketing campaign is, here are a couple of key definitions you need to know before we get started.
+Both definitions are essential to moving forward in creating a successful effort.

 Definition of Marketing

 Marketing is the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large.

 Is the definition not as clear as you thought?
 I know.
 What you need to understand is that marketing is a vehicle to make a decision on a purchase.
 Ultimately, the decision is to buy or commit.

 A novice looks at marketing as a billboard, commercial or flyer.
 The expert’s perspective is much different.
 The goal is to invoke action.

 The author of the definition comes from one of the biggest member-based associations for business, AMA (aka, American Marketing Association).
 From research to curated content, a marketing connoisseur keeps AMA in their back pocket for quickly needed emergencies.

 Marketing directed toward those groups (market segments) an organization decides it can serve profitably.

 Every campaign has a specific target.
 Each target represents a segmentation.
 The market segmentation can consist of anything.
 Most common are geographic, demographic, and psychographics.
 Within the geographic, the segment continues to be refined with more commonalities (such as gender, race, and income).
 Once the target market is created for the right specification, a specific audience is created for a marketing campaign.